Congratulations! You have a baby coming.

 And while you’re at it, you might want a convenient way to carry your child around.
 There is nothing more stressful (to an already sleep deprived mom) than carrying a screaming infant around the store after taking them out of the car woke them up.

 A travel system stroller is a car seat and stroller combo, specifically designed to work together.
 The rear-facing car seat can be easily removed from your car to attach on the stroller for walks.

 As an added bonus, when you buy a travel system stroller you are investing in a product that will get years of use, the colors match, and there is less hassle from trying to move your baby around.

 Or maybe – like many other parents – you already bought one system only to discover that it doesn’t work the way you want it to and need another.
 Now, your crying bundle of joy is here, and you don’t have an adequate way to carry them around.

-We have taken the hard work out of picking a travel system by reviewing the top travel systems of 2019.
+We have taken the hard work out of picking a travel system by reviewing the top travel system stroller of 2020.
 Below you will find what we liked about each, what could be better, as well as features for each travel system.
 We hope that this list will help you find the perfect travel system and take the hassle out of your search.

 So even if it is your first time (or second) buying a travel system, don’t fret.
 We have you covered.